 The type of care needed after the procedure will depend on the type of fluoroscopy that is done.
 Certain procedures, such as cardiac catheterization, will need a recovery period of several hours with immobilization of the leg or arm where the catheter was inserted.
 Other procedures may need less time for recovery.

-If you notice any pain, redness, and/or swelling at the IV site after you go home, you should tell your healthcare provider as this may be a sign of infection or other type of reaction.
+If you notice any pain, redness, or swelling at the IV site after you go home, tell your healthcare provider.
+It may be a sign of infection or other type of reaction.

-Your healthcare provider will give more specific instructions related to your care after the procedure.
+Your healthcare provider will give more specific instructions about your care after the procedure.

 - The name of the test or procedure